The Constitutional Approach for Complicated Issues

 Drugs are separated into different categories called 'schedules' in Virginia.
 The schedule of drug you are charged with possessing will dictate the punishment you could possibly receive.
 For example, possession of a Schedule I or Schedule II drug is a Class 5 felony.
 The penalties for a Class 5 felony possession conviction can include up to 10 years in prison and a fine of up to $2500.
 Likewise, possession of a Schedule III drug is a Class 1 misdemeanor.
 The penalties for a Class 1 misdemeanor possession conviction can include up to 12 months in jail and a fine of up to $2,500.

 These charges are then often further split into simple possession crimes or possession with intent to distribute crimes.
-This classification will also change the possible penalties associated with your charge.

-The good news is that there are a variety of defenses at your disposal.
 Depending on how the police became involved with your case, there are often 4th Amendment defenses available.
 These can include challenges to search warrants, and even challenges to searches where police claim to have had permission to conduct the search.
 We may also be able to contest the chemical tests of the substance that the state has alleged to be a controlled substance or contest the amount of the controlled substance alleged to have been in your possession.
+Alternatively, we may be able to advocate for treatment instead of jail.
+If you have been charged with a drug-related offense in Virginia, contact our office at (540) 550-4236 for a free consultation!

 DWI is a serious crime.
 A first offense in Virginia is a class 1 misdemeanor, punishable by up to a year in jail and a fine of up to $2500.
 Simply being charged with DWI will commonly lead to an administrative license suspension before your trial.
 A conviction will also come with additional requirements, such as time spent attending VASAP classes, license suspensions, and ignition interlock devices.
 Depending on your Blood Alcohol Content (BAC) you may face mandatory jail time.
 Upon a first offense conviction, a BAC of between .15 and .20 is punished with a mandatory 5 days in jail, while a BAC on a first offense of over .20 is punishable by a mandatory 10 days in jail.
 Subsequent convictions carry higher penalties and longer suspensions.